slok/goresilience/Readme.md

 # Goresilience [![Build Status][travis-image]][travis-url] [![Go Report Card][goreport-image]][goreport-url] [![GoDoc][godoc-image]][godoc-url]

-Goresilience is a Go toolkit to increase the resilence of applications.
+Goresilience is a Go toolkit to increase the resilience of applications.
 Inspired by hystrix and similar libraries at it's core but at the same time very different:

 ## Features

-- Increase resilence of the programs.
+- Increase resilience of the programs.
 - Easy to extend, test and with clean desing.
 - Go idiomatic.
 - Use the decorator pattern (middleware), like Go's http.Handler does.
-- Ability to create custom resilence flows, simple, advanced, specific... by combining different runners in chains.
+- Ability to create custom resilience flows, simple, advanced, specific... by combining different runners in chains.
 - Safety defaults.
 - Not couple to any framework/library.
 - Prometheus/Openmetrics metrics as first class citizen.